UsenetBig8/STUMP/doc/md/installation.md

 comp.sys.foobars.moderated: csfm-submit
 ```

-As you can easily see, messages to all of these addresses go to the robomoderator's address.
+As you can see, messages to all of these addresses go to the robomoderator's address.

-Note also, that if you have only one address and a sendmail-based system, and a non-cooperative sysadmin, you can try to get around the requirement to have several sendmail aliases.
+Note also that if you have only one address and a sendmail-based system, and a non-cooperative sysadmin, you can try to get around the requirement to have several sendmail aliases.
 If addresses like yourname+comment@yoursite.com work, then you can use addresses like "csfm+approved@yoursite.com" instead.
 Make sure that they do in fact work (it is not guaranteed) and then edit your stump/etc/procmailrc accordingly.

 ### Setting up procmail<a name="setupprocmail"></a>